kartikpingale/matrices/README.md

 # matrices
-A calculator for several matrix operations
+A calculator for several matrix operations including determinant and rank